rzabolotin/de_zoomcamp_2023_project/README.md

 Student: **Roman Zabolotin**

 ## Project description and dataset
-There is platform [culture.ru](https://pro.culture.ru/new/api/documentation/export) with API.
+There is a platform [culture.ru](https://pro.culture.ru/new/api/documentation/export) with API.
 It contains information about events in the field of culture for the period from Jan 2021 to March 2023.
 In this project I used this data and made an ETL pipeline for it.
 In this project I've made data warehouse with data from this API, and made data visualization with it.